steveblue/angular2-rollup/README.md

 ## CLI Commands

-#### --help
+#### ngr --help

 Displays the help documentation for using `ngr`

 #### build

-- `ngr build dev` Builds development environment
+- `ngr build dev` builds development environment
-- `ngr build prod` Builds production environment
+- `ngr build prod` builds production environment

-NOTE: Use `b` instead of `build`
+- `ngr build prod --closure --lazy` bundles the app with Closure Compiler and supports lazyloading bundles
+- `ngr build lib` produces an Angular library build for distribution

 #### generate

-- `ngr generate component --name todo-list --spec` Generate a `TodoListComponent` in the current directory with a spec file
-- `ngr generate directive --name todo-list --dir path/to/folder` Generate a `TodoListDirective` in a folder
-- `ngr g module -n todo-list -r` Generate a `TodoListModule` in a folder with a routes.ts file
-- `ngr g e2e -n todo-list` Generate e2e test

 You can pass the following types to `generate`: